gadenbuie/xaringanExtra/README.md

 ]
 ````

-To customize the appearnce of your panels,
+To customize the appearance of your panels,
 you can use `style_panelset()`
 called directly in an R chunk in your slides.